vibhakamath23/TicTacToeRobot/README.md

 - Huskylens Camera connected to computer through USB
 - XRP and Gripper connected to computer through USB and battery powered

+See the folder of images in `final_report.md` for positioning and setup of components before running.

 Note that this README is oriented for users that are on macOS.
 If using another operating system, terminal commands will differ, and the `mqttconnect.py` file used for MQTT communication in 'Camera & Game' will need to be modified.

 # Part One: XRP & MQTT